linx-zhang/linx-zhang.github.io/about/build-own-site.md

 ## Instructions Before Use

-- **If the static resources come from Github, Normal access in China may be restricted.**
+- **If the static resources come from Github, Normal access in China may be restricted**
 - Try adding suffix if you see 404, [e.g. https://linx-zhang.github.io/scripts/generate_menu.py](https://linx-zhang.github.io/scripts/generate_menu.py)
-- If you try to copy the code, After selecting a small piece of code, ctrl+shift+end can select the whole code block
+- If you try to copy the code, After selecting a small piece of code, `ctrl+shift+end` can select the whole code block

 ## How This Site Was Created